fractalsproject/billion-scale-on-gemini-apu/README.md

 * One based on power consumption
 * One based on hardware cost

-Participants must submit their algorithm via a pull request in this repository.
+Participants must submit their algorithm via a pull request.
 Participants are not required to submit proprietary source code such as software drivers or firmware.

 Organizers will evaluate the participants algorithm and hardware via one of these options:
 * Participants send their hardware to the organizers at the participant's expense.